 I’m sure you’ve had them too: those coffee-filled crazy work days when you’re literally counting the hours (minutes) till home time – and fantasizing about a glass of wine… and getting into bed by 8pm.

 (Maaaaybe even a cupcake or two…)

 Yeah… I’m talking about THOSE days.

 Listen, I’m all for positive vibes and a cheery mindset, but let’s be real – life isn’t always sunshine and roses.
-Sometimes it’s just a crappy season (or, the end of year silly season *ahem*… insane pressure).
+Sometimes it’s just a stressful season.

-A chilled, cozy night time routine can REALLY help to break up those stressful times.5 Ideas For Creating a Cozy Night Time Routine You'll Love. #selfcare #selflove Click To Tweet
+A chilled, cozy night time routine can REALLY help to break up those not-so-great days.5 Ideas For Creating a Cozy Night Time Routine You'll Love. #selfcare #selflove Click To Tweet

 I’ve started experimenting with a FLEXIBLE (key word right there) night time routine over the last week or two.